 The American supermarket company purchased three Pratt’s supermarkets in Victoria and launched the Safeway brand.
 The first was on the site of a successful Pratt’s Supermarket (with rooftop parking) in Frankston, Victoria.
 In 1985, by which time the chain had grown to 126 supermarkets, Safeway was acquired by Woolworths.

-The American-style Southern Cross Hotel was the first luxury hotel in Melbourne to depart from the traditional style of hotels like the Hotel Windsor.
+The Southern Cross Hotel was the first luxury hotel in Melbourne to depart from the traditional style of hotels like the Hotel Windsor.
 Part of the American Intercontinental hotel chain (owned by airline Pan-Am), it had vivid interior tiling decor, 17-second room service response time, shop, an American-style Grill Room and Melbourne’s first tenpin bowling alley.
 It hosted the Beatles in 1964, but closed in 1995 and was demolished in 2003.
 More

 Actually, the Streets people themselves don’t know when this iconic Aussie ice cream was launched.
 They say it was “sometime in the 1950s”.
 But the trade mark was registered in August 1961, so 1962 (which is the date Wikipedia gives) seems likely.
 The original version was Lime Splice, with Raspberry Splice following in 1963.
 More

 The ring pull can was invented by Ermal Cleon “Ernie” Fraze of Dayton, Ohio, in 1959.
 It was first put to the test by Iron City Brewing in Pittsburg in 1962 and soon became widely used for beer and soft drinks.
 The first brewery in Australia to use the ring pull can was the Swan Brewery in Perth.
 The original ring pull detached from the can and caused litter.
 To solve this problem, Fraze invented the first push-in, fold-back tab which was patented in 1977.

 Coles launched “A new world of shopping” with the opening of the first Coles New World Supermarket in Frankston, Victoria.
 This was a new concept in food retailing in Australia, with groceries, fresh meat, fruit and vegetables, dairy goods, produce and frozen foods all within one store. >Coles Myer Facts